 A Summer Reading List From a Startup CEO

 As summer brings longer days to the Northern Hemisphere, it offers more time to read and be curious, learn approaches and skills, and get new insights and perspectives.
-Insights to help our startup business learn and grow faster and nudges to do so on a personal level.
-Endeavors into past, present, and future worlds.
+A summer reading list is a curated selection of books chosen for reading during the summer months, often focusing on personal growth, professional development, and new perspectives.
+These insights can help our startup business learn and grow faster and provide nudges to do so on a personal level, through endeavors into past, present, and future worlds.

-My biased and personal selection this summer is listed below.
+My biased and personal selection for this summer's reading list is detailed below.
 Let me know what you think and, of course, what's on your list.

 Work Rules!, Laszlo Bock (2015)